Seldaek/monolog/doc/01-usage.md

 > A very useful formatter to look at, is the `LineFormatter`.
 >
 > This formatter, as its name might indicate, is able to return a lineal string representation of the log record provided.
 >
-> It is also capable to interpolate values from the log record, into the output format template used by the formatter to generate the final result, and in order to do it, you need to provide the log record values you are interested in, in the output template string using the form %value%, e.g: "'%context.foo% => %extra.foo%'" , in this example the values $record["context"]["foo"] and $record["extra"]["foo"] will be render as part of th final result.
+> It is also capable to interpolate values from the log record, into the output format template used by the formatter to generate the final result, and in order to do it, you need to provide the log record values you are interested in, in the output template string using the form %value%, e.g: "'%context.foo% => %extra.foo%'" , in this example the values $record["context"]["foo"] and $record["extra"]["foo"] will be render as part of the final result.

 In the following example, we demonstrate how to:
 1. Create a `LineFormatter` instance and set a custom output format template.